jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

     THING=Thing
     THINGS=Things

 This file should define any translation item created in this plugin.
 Note that the item ``ATTACHMENTS_FOR_NEWCOMP_PLUGIN_INSTALLED`` must be exactly the same as the one in the ``<description>`` item in the installation ``.xml`` file.
 We have also added a translation item for "thing", the basic entity of com_newcomp as well as its pluralized version.
-Note that the pluralization in the translation item on the left is always done by simply adding a 'S' on the end of the translation item; the translation on the right can be spelled appropriately.
+Note that the pluralization in the translation item token on the left is always done by simply adding a 'S' on the end of the translation item; the translation on the right can be spelled appropriately.
 All translation keys (on the left of the equals sign) must be alphanumeric without spaces.

-Each entity name supported should be given with an appropriate translation that may include spaces, etc.
+Each supported entity name should be given with an appropriate translation that may include spaces, etc.

 Don't forget to add translation items for any error messages you may include